Irrelon/irrelon-path/README.md

 # Irrelon Path
 A powerful JSON path processor.
 Allows you to drill into JSON objects with a simple dot-delimited path format e.g. "obj.name"

+## What Can It Do?
+Irrelon Path is a JavaScript object manipulation library that uses dot notation to denote object key / value field locations within the object structure.
+It allows you to easily access, modify or remove data from an object at locations specified via a path string.

 ## Install

 ```bash